- Preparing to Recruit

 - Demonstrate commitment to cultural diversity and ethical practice principles, and demonstrate knowledge of equal employment opportunity and workplace health and safety, appropriate to the level of the appointment.

-For positions involving working with children or vulnerable people Recruitment Services will discuss and incorporate the relevant selection criteria applicable to the State or Territory jurisdiction.
+For positions involving working with children or vulnerable people the HR Business Partnering team will discuss and incorporate the relevant selection criteria applicable to the State or Territory jurisdiction.

 The Hiring Manager must ensure all new professional staff positions have been classified in accordance with the Position Classification for Professional Staff Policy (as applicable).